thomasjbradley/markbot/README.md

 The script will create the appropriate files and place them into the `app` directory.

-*While Markbot is running the tested website will be available at [https://localhost:8080/](https://localhost:8080/).*
+*While Markbot is running the tested website will be available at `https://localhost:PORT` with a randomly assigned port number.*

 #### 5. Markbot dependencies